 The untapped resources have the potential to meet approximately 20% of the UK’s current energy demand.

 Other non-volcanic regions have started to tap into these resources for the purpose of producing heat.
-Countries with similar thermal resources as UK are: Germany, France and Australia.
+Countries with similar thermal resources as the UK are Germany, France and Australia.
 In non-volcanic regions, generating heat from low-heat resources is now possible thanks to Enhanced Geothermal System technologies (EGS) which use low boiling point liquids.

 Hot crystalline rocks are the main resource for exploring geothermal energy in the UK.
 Deep sedimentary basins are present, only in a few locations.